Animal Tattoo Meanings: On Animism and Tattooing

 The most common image of apes is that they’re aggressive – no doubt the image of a silverback charging at you is bound to scare anyone!

-But there’s another side to them – they are extremely caring and compassionate and display amazing selflessness, both towards their fellow apes as well as to outsiders they don’t view as a threat.
+But there’s another side to them – they are extremely caring and compassionate and display incredible selflessness, both towards their fellow apes as well as to outsiders they don’t view as a threat.

-Chimps are especially known for being playful – and they are quite mischievous too!
+Chimps are primarily known for being playful – and they are quite mischievous too!

 In South Asian cultures, the immortal being Hanuman is depicted as being half-man, half-ape, and symbolizes resistance to persecution.
 Hanuman features prominently in many other Asian styles of tattooing as well.